 - 1. Request a phone pass from their classroom teacher. - 2.
-Go to the Scholar Success Suite in Room 110 and request to make a call in one of the offices.
+Go to the Front Desk and request to make a call.

 Behavior Consequence The scholar does not turn in their cell phone in the morning and it is seen or heard by a staff member.
 The scholar must automatically hand in the cell phone until the end of the day.
 Electronics will be placed in a secure location.
-Scholar refuses to give up his / her phone or other electronic device.
+Scholar refuses to give up their phone or other electronic device.
 The scholar will be unable to return to class and a call will be made to the adult supporter.
-Continued cell phone / electronic device use and disregard of the policy.
-The scholar will no longer have the option of using a pouch but instead will need to turn in the cell phone at the door each morning.
-The phone will be placed in a secure location and returned to the scholar at dismissal.
-Physical damage to the locker in attempts to circumvent its intended purpose.
+Physical damage to the locke or lock box in attempts to circumvent its intended purpose.
 The scholar and / or parent / adult supporter must pay a fee determined by the director of operations to replace the damaged school property.